microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/itemactionset.md

 ---
 author: daspek
-description: The ItemActionSet resource provides information about the actions that made up an [activity][itemActivity] on an item. ms.date: 09/14/2017
+description: Provides information about the actions that made up an [activity][itemActivity] on an item. ms.date: 09/14/2017
 title: ItemActionSet
 ms.localizationpriority: medium